davidd-55/sNNake/index.md

 Instead, we used [OpenAI Gym](https://gym.openai.com/) for the RL infrastructure.
 Figuring out how to make Haber's repo work with Open AI Gym was initially challenging, but we ended up with a system that enabled easy and rapid experimentation.
 Our final repo is highly parameterized, allowing easy changes of board size, RL algorithm, reward function, and board representation.

 #### 2c.
 Assessment
-On a 5x5 board, the trained agent was able to get a high score of [BLANK] and a median score of [BLANK].
+On a 5x5 board, trained agents were able to get a high score of 23 and a median score of 18.
 This is a pretty great result.
-A 5x5 board has 25 board spaces.
-A high score of [BLANK] is a mere [BLANK] points away from beating the game.
+A 5x5 board has 25 board spaces, so a high score of 23 is a mere 2 points away from beating the game.
 In the methods section we will go into more depth on how we implemented the system capable of achieving such a result.
 In the discussion section we will go through the many experiments that we ran to go from a snake that continuously ran into walls to a snake that has relative mastery of the game.

 ## 3. Related Works
 For related works, our team opted to investigate both academic literature and implementations related to our project.